docker-library/docs/logicaldoc/README-short.txt

-The LogicalDOC is a flexible and highly performant Document Management System platform
+The LogicalDOC is a highly performant Document Management System platform